-Chicken Quesadillas are a crowd favorite and perfect for quick lunches and party snacks!
-This wonderful Mexican recipe is quick and easy Chicken Quesadillas.
+Chicken Quesadillas are always a crowd favorite and the perfect appetizer for quick lunches and party snacks!
+This Quesadilla de Pollo is a wonderful Mexican recipe that is quick and easy to make.

-- 2 6 oz chicken breast cut into bit size pieces
+- 2 chicken breast cut into bite-size pieces or shredded

 - 1 tsp paprika